OpenWaterNetwork/IoT/docs/buildloragateway/gateway.md

 ### Real time clock (RTC) ds3231

-The external real time clock (RTC) ds3231 is the one that will keep the system synchronized in time and date, due to an independent battery.
+The external real-time clock (RTC) ds3231 is the one that will keep the system synchronized in time and date due to an independent battery.
 The methods for synchronization are presented below.